linear/linear/packages/import/README.md

 GitLab issues can be imported into a Linear team from the CSV export file.
 Go to your project in GitLab.
 Select Plan > Issues from the left sidebar.
 Use filters if you want to narrow down the list.
 In the upper right, click Actions (⋮) > Export as CSV.

-Following fields are supported:
+The following fields are supported:

 - `Title` - Issue title
 - `Description` - Issue description
-- `State`: - Issue workflow state
+- `State` - Issue workflow state
 - `Labels` - Added as a label
-- `URL`: - Added as a link in the issue description
+- `URL` - Added as a link in the issue description
-- `Created At`: Issue creation date
+- `Created At` - Issue creation date
-- `Due Date`: Issue due date
+- `Due Date` - Issue due date
-- `Closed At`: Issue completion date
+- `Closed At` - Issue completion date
-- `Weight`: Issue priority;
+- `Weight` - Issue priority
 - `Time Estimate` - Issue estimate

 <!-- AUTO-GENERATED-CONTENT:START (TEXT_SECTION:id=license&src=../../README.md) -->